simorgh1/raspberrypi/README.md

 ###  Initial Setup

-Setting up the sd card with Raspbian image, then prepare auto wifi configuration and enabling ssh server.
+Setting up the SD card with Raspbian image, then prepare auto wifi configuration and enabling ssh server.
+In this tutorial you can setup a new RaspberryPi and connect into it using ssh.
+No need for keyboard, mouse or monitor!
+[Read more](/Setup).

 ###  Using Pi-hole in docker

 Installing Pi-hole as docker container.
+Works fine and resumes after reboot, [Read more](/Pi-hole)